Introduction

 Conclusion

 Remember to take it slow and introduce solids at a pace that is comfortable and safe for your baby.
-Most babies adapt well to purees in the early stages and choking risks are low with pureed foods.
+Most babies adapt well to purees in the early stages, and choking hazards are low with pureed foods.

 We wish you and your baby all the best on this journey and hope that you enjoy this major milestone together.